stacks-network/gaia/hub/README.md

 In order for a Gaia hub to operate properly CORS must be configured.

-For the **write endpoint**, you must configure your server to include the following headers:
+For the **write endpoint**, you must configure your server to respond to [CORS requests](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request).
+The minimum required HTTP response headers must include:
 - `Access-Control-Allow-Origin: *`
 - `Access-Control-Allow-Methods: GET, POST, OPTIONS, DELETE`
-- `Access-Control-Allow-Headers: Authorization, If-Match`
+- `Access-Control-Allow-Headers: Authorization, Content-Type, If-Match`

 For the **read endpoint**, you must configure your storage driver to include the following headers:
-- `Access-Control-Allow-Methods: GET`
 - `Access-Control-Allow-Origin: *`
+- `Access-Control-Allow-Methods: GET, HEAD`
 - `Access-Control-Expose-Headers: ETag`

 Here's an example of a storage driver (S3) configuration: